mangodairy/devsite/_Kubernetes/KuberenetesForManagers.md

 Let us dive in a little in-depth,
 {: style="text-align: justify;"}

-## What is docker or a microservice?
+# What is docker or a microservice?

 Kubernetes is a container orchestrator.
 So what is a container?

 Docker itself is another topic.
 The idea of docker evolved from the shipping industries.
 It uses the same thought behind cargo containers.
 We will discuss this in another module.
 Now let us have a look at it from the viewpoint of Kubernetes.
 {: style="text-align: justify;"}

-### The problem faced in the shipping industry.
+## The problem faced in the shipping industry.

 <figure>
   <img src="/assets/images/kuberneties/KubernetesForManagers/shipping-industry-problem.png" alt="Image 1">
   <figcaption>image courtesy "container.training" </figcaption>
 </figure>

+* Each goods item was treated separately.
+* It consumes lots of time.
+* The loss and damage of the goods items were higher.

 ### The solution to the problem.